 To be vigilant to phishing emails and unsafe links.
 If clicked these links could lead to malware infection, loss of data or identity theft.

 Staff should not access inappropriate websites on School devices or whilst accessing School networks.

+If staff use the School device for personal use this must be in line with all guidance outlined in this policy

 Staff who have been provided with School-owned IT equipment to work from home must:

+Sign our device loan agreement annually and agree to abide by all restrictions and guidance noted;

+Sign our device loan agreement annually and agree to abide by all restrictions and guidance noted;

 only use the equipment for legitimate work purposes;

 only install software on the equipment if authorised by the School’s IT support.
 Please note that this includes screen savers, photos, video clips, games, music files and opening any documents or communications from unknown origins;